HarryPaniccc/DnD/Infernal Cuirass.md

 # Infernal Cuirass
-*Heavy Armour (Plate), Very Rare, Requires Attunement* You gain +2 to AC and
+*Heavy Armour (Plate), Very Rare, Requires Attunement* You gain +2 to AC, +1 to Constitution saving throws, and can speak, read, and write Infernal.
+In addition you can use the armour to cast *hellish rebuke* at third level once per day.

 > Cold to the touch red steel plates surround the wearer, while black chainmail protects the joints of the armour.
-The visages of tortured souls can be made out in the filigree of the metal.
+The visages of tortured souls can be made out in the filigree of the metal, and hellish runes gently exude unholy light on the inside of the plates.

 ---